Lightstreamer/Lightstreamer-example-Monitor-client-javascript/README.md

 #### The Adapter Set Configuration

 This demo is a very special case since does not need any specific adapters, but through the special "MONITOR" name, the internal monitoring Data Adapter provided by Lightstreamer Server is loaded.
+The factory configuration of Lightstreamer server already provides this adapter deployed.

 The Metadata Adapter functionalities are absolved by the `LiteralBasedProvider` in [Lightstreamer - Reusable Metadata Adapters - Java Adapter](https://github.com/Weswit/Lightstreamer-example-ReusableMetadata-adapter-java), a simple full implementation of a Metadata Adapter, made available in Lightstreamer distribution.

-In order to run the demo you just need to have a folder inside the "adapters" folder of your \LS_HOME dir, let's call it "MonitorDemo", and inside it an "adapters.xml" configuration file like this:
+In order to run the demo you just need to have a folder, let's call it `MonitorDemo`, inside the `<LS_HOME>/adapters` folder of your Lightstreamer Server installation and inside it an `adapters.xml` configuration file like this:

 ```xml
 <?xml version="1.0"?>